British Press and Social Media

 Politics: New Poll Shows Large Gap between Liberals and Social Democrats; SNP Falters

 The Prime Minister will be grinning as her party continues its 12th consecutive poll in almost 8 months after the election.
-The Liberals and the Social Democrats are 8 points apart in the latest Ipsos/Mori poll, with the Government getting a 2% bump up after the Budget.
+The Liberals and Labour are 8 points apart in the latest Ipsos/Mori poll, with the Government getting a 2% bump up after the Budget.
 Measures that included technology subsidies for start ups in Ireland and Scotland has helped raise the Prime Minister's numbers.
 If an election were held today, almost none of the seats would change in England, Ireland or Wales.
 The Scottish equation, however, changes dramatically.
 The SNP which was on at 3.1% nationally was down to about 2.5%, which means that in Edinburgh and across Scotland, seats would change hands.
 Where would they go?
-Back to the Social Democrats and to a couple of Liberals running in those seats, which means that both major parties have seen off quite a huge challenge in the general elections when it comes to Scotland.
+Back to Labour and to a couple of Liberals running in those seats, which means that both major parties have seen off quite a huge challenge in the general elections when it comes to Scotland.

 What does this mean?
 Nicola Sturgeon seems to have radically charged politics in Scotland and that included threats to call an independence referendum.
 The Liberal Unionists and Social Democrats both have decided that they would fight for the Union, as would the Progressives.
 That combination of parties would soundly defeat a referendum vote right now 68-32, and with the SNP already forming a minority government in Holyrood, would they risk what could be set up as a vote of confidence in the Scottish government and head to yet another election on Scottish independence, or would they work on some other angle?
 Perhaps spinning the Budget and other decisions in London to get more support for a majority government in Holyrood would be beneficial as well.

 In terms of the UK Government, they have more political capital to use.
 They have done a good job of proving their economic competency and are trying to develop the economy in other parts of the United Kingdom, including Ireland and Scotland, with Scotland not being merry hunting ground for the Liberals.
 This Government is playing a longer ball than most governments in the past, including the near two decade rule of the Social Democrats between 1997 and 2015.
-Now guaranteed 7 years of Government, the Liberal Unionist Party have an opportunity to shape and mould the centre ground in their image, and it is very likely they'll get it.
+Now guaranteed 7 years of Government, the Liberal Party have an opportunity to shape and mould the centre ground in their image, and it is very likely they'll get it.

 Winter Weather Causes Travel Headaches